Thiveya-Ratnarajah/university-progression-predictor/README.md

 - **Histogram Visualization (for Staff Only)**: Displays a histogram of progression outcomes using `graphics.py`.

-- **Data Storage (Optional)**: The program can store progression data in lists or save it to a text file for further analysis.
+- **Data Storage**: The program can store progression data in lists or save it to a text file for further analysis.

 ## Requirements